duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 This package enables a new encouraging testing technique called as DTT(Duran's Testing Technique).
 With DTT, any developer can write clean and hassle-free unit and integration tests without complexity.

-### Encapsulated Packages
-You no longer need to be reference followings in your test project:
-* AutoFixture.AutoNSubstitute
-* AutoFixture.Xunit2
-* DRN.Framework.Utils
-* FluentAssertions
-* NSubstitute
-* xunit

 ### QuickStart: Basics
 Here's a basic test demonstration to take your attention and get you started:
 ```csharp